Bridging Finance to Purchase and Renovate Unmortgageable Property

 About the 6-Month Remortgage Rule

-The 6-month is rule observed by virtually all residential and buy to let lenders protects against artificial house price inflation as we began to see in the property boom around 2003 – 2008.
+The 6-month is rule observed by virtually all buy to let lenders and is designed to protect them against artificial house price inflation as we saw in the property boom around 2003 – 2008.

-In the boom, we saw property investors buying at one price on one day and remortgage days later on a draw down facility.
+In the boom, the market saw property investors buying at one price on one day and remortgage days later using a higher market value and in doing so, withdrawing the ‘equity’.
+This left the investor having little or no stake in the property.

 Bridging Finance for Property Refurbishment